dsc-courses/dsc10-2026-fa/ai_tutor.md

 If you have questions about these studies or your rights as a participant, please contact Sam Lau: lau@ucsd.edu.

-## Experimental Features

-The AI Tutor is an evolving tool.
-As we continue to improve it, you may notice features appearing, changing, or disappearing over time.
-We are actively experimenting to make the tutor more helpful for your learning.

 ## Final Note